patrickbwarren/inkscape-survex-export/README.md

 We now need to establish the co-ordinates of the entrance, as the first GCP.
-To do this one can of course make a site visit with a GPS, or perhaps more conveniently from the comfort of one's home visit the [MagicMap](http://www.magic.gov.uk/magicmap.aspx "Magic Map") website and use the 'Where am I?' option to find the entrance is at `(401667, 469779)` in the OSGB36 CRS (co-ordinate reference system).
-These figures are the full Ordnance Survey 12-figure grid reference (easting, northing).
+To do this one can of course make a site visit with a GPS, or perhaps more conveniently make a virtual site visit using [MagicMap](http://www.magic.gov.uk/magicmap.aspx "Magic Map") website and use the 'Where am I?' option to find the entrance is at `(E, N) = (401667, 469779)`.
+This is
+the full 12-figure grid reference in the OSGB36 co-ordinate reference system.
 The 6-figure NGR SE 016697 given on the survey is correct of course, but as it locates the entrance only to within a 100m square it's not really accurate enough.
-Also, for georeferencing with respect to OSGB36, it is more-or-less essential to use the full numeric grid representation and not a truncated version.
-An alternative to using Magic Map is to use Google Earth or Google Maps with satellite imagery to find the WGS84 location of the entrance is 54° 7' 26" N and 1° 58' 34"
+An alternative to using Magic Map is to use Google Earth or Google Maps with satellite imagery to find the WGS84 location of the entrance is `(N, W) = (54°7'26", 1°58'34")`.
-W.  These co-ordinates can then be converted to the OSGB36 CRS.
+These can then be converted to OSGB36 co-ordinates.

 We add these entrance co-ordinates to the survex file which now contains
 ```
 *begin mossdale_ulsaj89
+*fix entrance 401667 469779 425
 *entrance entrance
-*fix entrance 401667 469779 425
 *equate entrance path4342.0

 *data normal from to tape compass clino